-Law firm marketing funnels identify the path people take on on their way to becoming prospective clients.
-The best law firm content is geared to each stage of the marketing funnel.
-It starts out broadly in raising brand awareness then narrows to address specific needs.
+Law firm marketing funnels identify the path people take on their way to becoming prospective clients.
+The best law firm content is geared to each stage of this sales funnel for lawyers.
+It starts out broadly in raising brand awareness and then narrows to address specific needs.
 The final stage encourages action, converting website visitors into qualified leads.
 Find out more about the role law firm marketing funnels play in developing a successful content strategy and funnel models the best legal content writers use in helping you achieve your goals.

 Law Firm Marketing And Content Strategy